No element affects usability as much as

 When people think of website navigation, most picture the menu located at the top of the page.
 This type of navigation is aligned with the way we scan web pages—from top to bottom, from left to right.
 This navigation is great for global navigation options such as global categories.

-Drop-down menus and sticky navigation are two of the most popular design techniques of top menu navigations.
+Drop-down menu design and sticky navigation are two of the most popular design techniques of top menu navigations.
 The first technique uses a principle of progressive disclosure—it shows only a limited number of options and discloses additional options on demand (when a user hovers the mouse over the top-level option).

 The second technique allows you to keep the